Varenna, Lake Como

 Miffy @ Amsterdam

 I am interested in strongly correlated phenomena in condensed matter physics, particularly in open quantum systems with ultracold atoms.
 Recently, I am working on many-body physics by using both analytical and numerical methods, such as Bethe ansatz, conformal field theory, and (non-Hermitian generalization of) density-matrix renormalization group analysis.
+We are always looking for motivated students and postdocs who belong to Department of Physics, Osaka Metropolitan University.
+If you are interested, please contact me for further information.

 測定